sous-chefs/yum/CONTRIBUTING.md

 number, however the next release of the cookbook may be a major or minor incrementing version.

-Releases of Opscode's cookbooks are usually announced on the Chef user mailing list.
-Releases of several cookbooks may be batched together and announced on the [Opscode Blog](http://www.opscode.com/blog).
+Releases of Chef's cookbooks are usually announced on the Chef user mailing list.
+Releases of several cookbooks may be batched together and announced on the [Chef Blog](http://www.getchef.com/blog).

 ## Working with the community